MilaNick/gulp-template/README.md

 ```
 ## 📖 Note
-- all versions except WW can be changed to "latest"
+- all versions except webp-converter@2.2.3 can be changed to "latest"
 - exit watch mode Ctrl+C